BiTS Fellows

 Jerzy Szablowski

 Rice UniversityDeveloping an alternative drug discovery pipeline that can reduce reliance on animal models and accelerate development of new therapeutics at lower cost.
-There are thousands of unsolved diseases — this programme aims to transform how cures are found.
+There are thousands of unsolved diseases — this program aims to transform how cures are found.

 Jerzy Szablowski is an Assistant Professor of Bioengineering at Rice University, where his laboratory develops noninvasive methods to control and monitor living tissue.
 He is the co-founder and CEO of Imprint Bio and a recipient of the Packard Fellowship, NIH Director’s New Innovator Award, and DARPA Young Faculty Award.
 He holds a PhD from Caltech and an SB from MIT.